ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## OpenVPN

 OpenVPN {{OpenVPN}} is a commonly used protocol designed as an alternative to IPsec.
-A major goal of this protocol is to provide an easy-to-use VPN.
+A major goal of this protocol is to provide a VPN that is simple to configure and works over a variety of transports.
 OpenVPN encapsulates either IP packets or Ethernet frames within a secure tunnel and can run over UDP or TCP.

 ### Protocol Description